austinhodak/austinhodak/README.md

 <h1 align="center">@austinhodak</h3>

 <p align="center">
   Hello!
-My name is Austin and I am a Android Developer!</a>.
+My name is Austin and I'm an Android Developer!</a>
   <br>
   <br>
   🔭 I'm currently working on: Android and Serverless Backends (Firebase)